Fowell Buxton: Abolitionism

 The slave trade had been abolished in 1807, but existing slavery remained and Buxton joined in the campaign to abolish it.
 In 1823, he helped to found the British and Foreign Anti-Slavery Society (later the Anti-Slavery Society).
 In May 1823, Buxton introduced in the House of Commons a resolution condemning the state of slavery as "repugnant to the principles of the British constitution and of the Christian religion", and called for its gradual abolition "throughout the British colonies".
 He also pressured the government to send dispatches to the colonies to improve the treatment of slaves.

 Buxton took over as leader of the abolition movement in the British House of Commons after William Wilberforce retired in 1825.
 The petition he presented to the House of Commons bore 187,000 signatures.
 This had been partly organised by Priscilla Buxton in 1833; she and Amelia Opie were the first two signatories.

-He largely achieved his goal when slavery was officially abolished in the British Empire with the passage of his Slavery Abolition Act of 1833, except in India and Ceylon.
+He largely achieved his goal when slavery was officially abolished in the British Empire with the passage of his Slavery Abolition Act 1833, except in India and Ceylon.
 Buxton held his seat in Parliament until 1837.

 In 1839, Buxton urged the British government to make treaties with African leaders to abolish the slave trade.
 The government in turn backed the Niger expedition of 1841 (not including Buxton) put together by missionary organizations, which was also going to work on trade.
 More than 150 people were part of the expedition, which reached the Niger Delta and began negotiations.
 The British suffered such high mortality from fevers, with more than 25 per cent of the group dying rapidly, that the mission was cut short in 1841.

 David Livingstone was strongly influenced by Buxton's arguments that the African slave trade might be destroyed through the influence of "legitimate trade" (in goods) and the spread of Christianity.
 He became a missionary in Africa and fought the slave trade all his life.

 On 30 July 1840, Buxton was created a baronet.
 His health failed gradually – according to some, due to disappointment over the failed mission to Africa.
 He died five years later at his home, Northrepps Hall, near Cromer, Norfolk and was buried at Overstrand, Norfolk.
 He also owned farms and woodland at Runton nearby (now the Runton Old Hall estate).

 Founding RSPCA chairman

-On 16 June 1824, a meeting was held at Old Slaughter's Coffee House, St Martin's Lane, London, that created the Society for the Prevention of Cruelty to Animals – it became the RSPCA when Queen Victoria gave royal assent in 1840.
+On 16 June 1824, a meeting was held at Old Slaughter's Coffee House, St Martin's Lane, London, at which was created the Society for the Prevention of Cruelty to Animals – it became the RSPCA when Queen Victoria gave royal assent in 1840.

 The 22 founding members included William Wilberforce, Richard Martin, Sir James Mackintosh, Basil Montagu and Reverend Arthur Broome.
 Buxton was appointed chairman for the year 1824.